gallanwood/learning-git/notes.md

 ### Status and Diff
 - `git status` lists files with their current Git status
-- newly added files display as 'new file'
+- newly added files display as *new file*
-- files that are staged and then edited prior to a commit are shown as 'modified'
+- files that are staged and then edited prior to a commit are shown as *modified*
 - `git add` a file directly before running commit if you want any changes to be commited, otherwise the repo will not be updated for that file.
 - `git diff somefile.txt` shows any code differences between a staged file and the actual file saved in the project's workspace